jto/jto.github.io.sources/_posts/2015-05-19-typelevel_quicksort.md

 - A first element (`head`), and another list (`tail`) of the same type.

 To represent a list of types, we'll use `HList`.
 A `HList` is defined in exactly the same way, except the recursion happens in the type system.
-Once again, HList are already defined in shapeless:
+Once again, `HList` are already defined in shapeless:

 <script src="https://gist.github.com/jto/a9b288d5f613a1031789.js?file=17_qs.scala"></script>

-Just like a classical list, a `HList` is either empty, or a head and a tail.
+Just like a classical list, a `HList` is either empty, or a `head` and a `tail`.
-Note how similar those two definitions are!
+Note how similar the two definitions are!
 Traditionally, `HList` also store values.
 Since we're only working in the type system, and for the sake of clarity, I removed the useless code.

-Let's create a list of natural numbers:
+Let's create a type level list of natural numbers:

 <script src="https://gist.github.com/jto/a9b288d5f613a1031789.js?file=18_qs.scala"></script>